change-hi/change-hi.github.io/morea/data-movement/reading-transferring-rclone.md

 <i class="fa-solid fa-globe fa-xl"></i> **Key Points**
 <hr/>

+  * 'lsf' is how to list file with Rclone
+  * rclone copy is used to copy files
+  * rclone sync can be used to sync files across two storage systems
-  * Rclone must be configured on a server for your user before it can be used to transfer data.
+  * nohup can be used for large rclone file transfers to ensure your ssh session will not disconnect a transfer

 </div>